josiepera/new-fire-bnb/README.md

 ## Project Description

-The React web application will include the AirBnb's home page which will include a search form and navgiation routing bar.
+The React web application will include the AirBnb's home page which will include a search form and navigation routing bar.
 There will be various routes that the user can take to search listings in New York as well as single listing to view.

 ## Project Schedule